scottshambaugh/monaco/docs/source/processing_methods.md

 ### Configuration

 Setting `singlethreaded=False` enables parallel processing, and `usedask=True` selects Dask instead of multiprocessing.
 The `ncores` parameter overrides the `n_workers` setting in `daskkwargs` if specified.
 The `daskkwargs` parameter accepts a dictionary of keyword arguments that are passed directly to the Dask Client constructor.
+See [the Dask docs](https://distributed.dask.org/en/stable/api.html#client) for a description of the valid kwargs.

 ```python
 sim = mc.Sim(